Get ready for Auckland's biggest Kite Event

 As we all know, kitesurfing is a highly weather dependent sport and Auckland is not exactly known for it's consistent and predictable weather.
 That means, there is absolutely no way we can confirm the date and location more than a day or two before the event.
 Two things we can guarantee is that it will be a weekend day and it will be driving distance from Auckland city.

-The competition window will open on the 7th of October.
+The competition window will open on the 22nd of September.
 From that day onwards the competition will run on the first weekend day that has the right conditions.
-That means, the first possible competition day will be Saturday the 7th of October.
 If the conditions are not right on the day, we will keep moving the date back until we have a Saturday or Sunday with the right wind.

 Our preferred location is Muriwai Beach by the 4WD access (north end of Muriwai Beach).
 However, if we struggle to get the right conditions for Muriwai we will consider other locations.